 High to Very High Level of Disruption: A cold backup is a backup created while the database is stopped.
 Not only is it most disruptive to the database service, it also renders a lot of MySQL Enterprise Backup features unusable (for example, the ability to retrieve information about the structure of the database automatically through a database connection, so they do not have to be supplied to MySQL Enterprise Backup by a configuration file or command-line options).

-To avoid service disruption, you would typically perform a cold backup on a replication slave, which can be stopped without taking down the entire application or web site.
+To avoid service disruption, you would typically perform a cold backup on a replica, which can be stopped without taking down the entire application or web site.

 According to whether you want to include all data into your backup or only the recent changes, and according to recent changes since when, you can perform either a full backup, a differential backup, or an incremental backup.
 The three types of backups have different levels of requirements for CPU overhead and disk space, thus are suitable for different situations: